 Then came Stan Hansen, who’d blame his hard-hitting style on his poor eyesight.
-He claimed that he had problems with “depth of perception,” and this hindered his ability to pull a punch properly.
+He claimed that he had problems with "depth of perception," which hindered his ability to pull a punch properly.
 Years later, in a match in Japan between a then past his prime Hansen and a Vader who was on his way up, Stan, by accident, gouged his thumb deep into Leon’s eye, causing it to pop out of its socket.

 These were only Leon White’s early battles in pro wrestling, and just a tiny peek into his storied career.
-Later on, he would wreak havoc and lead a trail of destruction as Big Van Vader all over the world, becoming what Mick Foley considers, “The most believable, most talented ‘monster’ wrestler of his generation.”
+Later on, he would wreak havoc and lead a trail of destruction as Big Van Vader all over the world, becoming what Mick Foley considers "The most believable, most talented ‘monster’ wrestler of his generation."

-His peak years in the sport were during the early to mid-’90s, where after numerous title wins in Europe, Japan, and in the U.S., in 1993, he was voted “Wrestler of The Year” by both Pro Wrestling Illustrated and the Wrestling Observer Newsletter.
+His peak years in the sport were during the early to mid-’90s, where after numerous title wins in Europe, Japan, and in the U.S., in 1993, he was voted "Wrestler of The Year" by both Pro Wrestling Illustrated and the Wrestling Observer Newsletter.
 The former also inducted him into their Hall of Fame in 1996.
-Deservedly he was awarded “Best Heel” by the former in ’93 as well.
-Curiously, he also obtained a “Slammy Award” in 1996 during his RAW debut, for his heinous assault on WWE president Gorilla Monsoon.
-He had the honor of inducting Stan Hansen in the WWE Hall of Fame in 2016.
+Deservedly he was awarded "Best Heel" by the former in ’93 as well.
+Curiously, he also obtained a "Slammy Award" in 1996 during his RAW debut, for his heinous assault on WWE president Gorilla Monsoon.
+He had the honor of inducting Stan Hansen into the WWE Hall of Fame in 2016.

 Leon surely learned difficult lessons living in Compton, playing football, and in professional wrestling.
-But he was able to in due course succeed because of a simple but effective philosophy.
+But he was able to, in due course, succeed because of a simple but effective philosophy.

-“What I would do is take things one day at a time.
-Be it Brody, Blackwell, or Hansen; I would just look at each match as yet another obstacle I had to overcome.”
+"What I would do is take things one day at a time.
+Be it Brody, Blackwell, or Hansen, I would just look at each match as yet another obstacle I had to overcome."

-All quotes are from “It’s Vader Time: The Story of a Modern Day Gladiator,” written by Leon White and Kenny Casanova.
+All quotes are from "It’s Vader Time: The Story of a Modern-Day Gladiator,” written by Leon White and Kenny Casanova.
 This highly recommended book can be purchased here.

 If you enjoyed this piece, be sure not to miss the following articles on our site: